Eastern Oregon: Politics

 Although Oregon as a whole is generally considered a blue state, Eastern Oregon is far more conservative than the west.
-Morrow County is the only Eastern Oregon county to have supported Democratic presidential nominees after Lyndon Johnson’s 1964 landslide, having voted for Jimmy Carter in 1976 and for Bill Clinton in 1996.
-In the 2012 presidential election, the Republican candidate Mitt Romney received at least 60% of the vote in every county in Eastern Oregon.
+In 2024, Donald Trump received over 60% of the vote in every Eastern Oregon county.

-The political divide between the eastern and western parts of the state has led some residents of Eastern Oregon to feel that the state of Oregon, with the majority of its population and political control based in the western part of the state, has neglected the eastern part of the state, preventing it from developing along with the western part.
+The political divide between the eastern and western parts of the state has led some residents of Eastern Oregon to claim that the state of Oregon, with the majority of its population and political control based in the west of the Cascade Range, has neglected the eastern part of the state, preventing it from developing along with the western part.
 A movement to have Eastern Oregon secede and join the United States as a 51st state was underway in 2008.

-"Greater Idaho"
+Greater Idaho

-In 2021, five counties in Eastern Oregon voted to join Idaho, the state located east of Oregon.
+In 2021, five counties in Eastern Oregon voted to direct their County Commissioners to hold annual hearings on the issue of joining Idaho, the state located east of Oregon.
 It was initiated by the group "Move Oregon's Border for a Greater Idaho", who support the Greater Idaho movement.
-As of May 2022, eight counties had voted in favor of joining Idaho.
-Several counties, such as Douglas and Josephine, had voted against it.
-By November, three more counties in Eastern Oregon, for a total of eleven, had voted to join Idaho.
+As of May 2022, eight counties had voted to direct their County Commissioners to examine the issue further.
+Some counties, such as Douglas and Josephine, had voted against joining the coalition.
+By November, three more counties in Eastern Oregon, for a total of eleven, had voted to join Idaho, a number that grew to 12 by June of 2023.

 On January 10, 2023, Senate Joint Memorial 2, also known as the Greater Idaho Bill, was sponsored in the Oregon Senate by politician Dennis Linthicum.